Training Support

 Padlets

 Padlets are a collection of posts on a webpage.
-To create a post, select the button with a plus sign on the lower right corner of the page or double-click (or tap) anywhere on the page.
-This short tutorial on how to add a post has great information to get you started.
+We use this tool for answering lesson prompts and class discussions.
+To create a post, select the button with a plus sign on the the page or double-click (or tap) anywhere on the page.
+This short Padlet tutorial has great information to get you started.

 Sample Padlet showing posts with text, files and images

-Always start with your name.
-You can add more text, files, images, and videos.
-You can also reply to a Padlet post.
+All posts are anonymous, so always start or end with your name to identify yourself in the conversations.
+You can always add more text, files, images, and videos.
+You can also reply to someone else’s Padlet post.

 There are Padlets within each lesson, each with questions from the lesson sections.
 Also, in the End of Lesson activities there will be some prompts to ponder and respond to prepare you for the weekly live session.